 AG asks court to bar Reams from office

-State prosecutors are seeking an injunction to keep Rockingham County Attorney James Reams out of office days after a judge decided he should reinstated.
-(JAMES A. KIMBLE/FILE PHOTO)
+BRENTWOOD — State prosecutors are seeking an injunction to keep embattled Rockingham County Attorney James Reams from returning to his office just days after a judge ordered his reinstatement.

 Attorney General Joe Foster filed the request on Friday to keep Reams, an eight-term Republican from Hampton, out of his elected post while removal proceedings are pending against him.

 If a judge agrees to the state’s request for a hearing, prosecutors would be allowed to call witnesses to testify about Reams’ alleged misconduct.

 The hearing could happen as early as next week.

 Reams was suspended from his prosecutorial duties on the night of Nov.
 6 amid a state and federal investigation that concluded he sexually harassed employees, discriminated against others and mismanaged a forfeiture account that he used to fund training and to purchase office equipment, according to the state.